-3.2.3 Yaw Control
+3.2.3 Yaw Control (mode 4)

 The next step is to introduce yaw feedback control, where the controller is modified such that the yaw signal is interpreted as setpoint, which is compared to the yaw rate measurement r returned by the sensor path, causing the controller to adjust ae1 to ae4 if a difference between yaw and r is found (using a P algorithm).
-Testing includes verifying that the controller parameter (P) can be controlled from the keyboard, after which the QR is "connected" to the ES.
-By gently yawing the QR and inspecting yaw, r, and the controller-generated signals ae1 to ae4 via the PC screen, but without actually sending these values to the QR engines, the correct controller operation is verified.
-Only when the test has completed successfully, the signals ae1 to ae4 are connected to the QR engines and the system is cleared for the yaw control test on the running QR.
+Testing includes verifying that the controller parameter (P) can be controlled from the keyboard, after which the drone is "connected" to the ES.
+By gently yawing the drone and inspecting yaw, r, and the controller-generated signals ae1 to ae4 via the PC screen, but without actually sending these values to the drone's motors, the correct controller operation is verified.
+Only when the test has completed successfully, the signals ae1 to ae4 are connected to the drone motors and the system is cleared for the yaw control test on the running drone.

-3.2.4 Roll/Pitch Control
+3.2.4 Roll/Pitch Control (mode 5)